lisavogtsf/workstation-setup/README.md

 This project automates the process of setting up a new Pivotal machine using a simple [Bash](https://www.gnu.org/software/bash/) script.

+## Lisa Notes
+New M2 laptop for work.
+- trying Rectangle app instead of ShiftIt Shift It
+- what else do I need?

 ## Goals

 The primary goal of this project is to give people a simple script they can run to make their machine a bit more useful and standard for working on Pivotal projects.